In this article, I’ll explain the seven rules I followed to get all A’s in school and how you can become a straight-A student too.

 Rule #4: Don’t cram.
 Instead, use a periodic review system.

 People are usually surprised to hear that I’ve never pulled an all-nighter before.
 As the research shows, cramming is a bad idea.

 The more effective approach?

 If you periodically review the new information you learn, you’ll move that information from your short-term to your long-term memory.
 This way, you won’t forget important facts or equations come exam time.

-The end result: Less stress and anxiety, and more A’s.
+The end result: Less exam stress and anxiety, and a greater likelihood of getting straight A’s.

 After much experimentation, I’ve found that the optimal review intervals for most students are as follows:

 - 1 day after learning the new information

 - 21 days after the third review

 By the end of this cycle, the information is almost permanently stored in your long-term memory.